Nathan-Zacharjak/Leetcode/README.md

 - Although using a bit array give O(1) complexity, as opposed to a hash table's O(m) complexity, where m is the number of allowed characters, this is misleading, as a hash table to store allowed characters offers more flexibility to store more possible elements in the hash table

 ## Bit manipulation
+- Anything that can use a bit vector can use a bitmask instead!
+(So long as the size of the bit vector is known, and it isn't too large!
+So long as bit vector is less than 32/64 you're good!)
 - Vector.size() runs in O(1) time, so setting a count of allowed things to the total number of things, then decreasing by 1 whenever we find a not allowed thing is a cleaner way to count the total number of allowed things
 - We can use a bit mask to store allowed characters in an integer, which will lead to flexibility (use larger int) and O(1) space complexity
 - We use 1, and bit shift left x number of times, where x represents an index representing the allowed object, and OR-ing with the 32-bit 0 integer